5 Adventure Books About Savannah GA

 The story is set in Savannah, Georgia, and then an alternate reality where magic is regularly used.
 So the story is about Mercy and her twin sister, Maisy, who are members of the most powerful witching family in the South.
 But Mercy is regular, which means she has no power.

 The premise of the existence of magic on Earth and the family’s role in maintaining that line was pretty well explained.
 Mercy goes on and on about how he betrayed her, but she’ll keep him in her life for the baby’s sake.
-The only characters I felt drawn to were her aunt, Ginny.
+The only character I felt drawn to was her aunt, Ginny.

 Author: J. D. Horn